manopaul/Flying-Cars-P3-Controller/README.md

 Code is modified in the `AltitudeControl()`, `LateralPositionControl()` and `YawControl()` methods and the `kpPosZ` and `kpVelZ`, `kpVelXY`, `kpYaw` and the 3rd (z) component of the `kpPQR` parameters are tuned.

-To control the altitude, a PID controller was implemented in lines XXX in the `AltitudeControl()` method, as shown below.
+To control the altitude, a PID controller was implemented in lines [231-258](https://github.com/manopaul/Flying-Cars-P3-Controller/blob/master/src/QuadControl.cpp#L231) in the `AltitudeControl()` method, as shown below.
 Upon determining the velocity errors using the current (posZ, velZ) and desired (posZCmd, velZCmd) vertical position and velocity in NED , the p, i, and d terms were computed and the desired vertical acceleration was computed using these.
 Gravity and quad rotation was factored in and the the collective thrust is constrained to maxAscentRate and maxDescentRate as set in the config file.

 The code for the `AltitudeControl()` method is shown below.